 The rise and fall of a powerful governor allegedly shows the influence of criminal groups.

-A runoff on June 6 will pit one of Peru’s most recognized politicians against one of its least.
+A runoff on June 6 pitted one of Peru’s most recognized politicians against one of its least.

 The 76-year-old centrist technocrat will have to deal with a combative Congress and reeling electorate.

 The absence of stable political parties is destabilizing democracies throughout Latin America.

 Expect more populism ahead in one of the world’s hardest-hit countries by COVID-19.